• Skip to primary navigation

 Moro de habichuela negra (black beans and rice) recipe.

-You'll love a steaming plate of our wonderful black beans and rice or moro de habichuelas negras.
-A popular rice dish in the Spanish Caribbean, it is called congrí in parts of Cuba.
-Check out our easy recipe and add Dominican and Spanish Caribbean flavor to your meal
+You'll love a steaming plate of our wonderful Moro de habichuelas negras, or black beans and rice A popular rice dish in the Spanish Caribbean, it's called congrí in parts of Cuba.
+Follow our easy recipe and add Dominican and Spanish Caribbean flavor to your meal

 JUMP TO: show ↓